duytran1332002/Transfer_Learning/README.md

 * **Some problem**:
   - Not efficient than Fine Tuning but stable converging than Fine Tuning.
+  - The accuracy is still same with Scratch

 #### Train Model with Initalize Pretrain
 ![alt text](https://github.com/duytran1332002/Transfer_Learning/blob/main/images/bird_little_class_initialize_pretrain_loss.png?raw=true)